 Many people turn their hot water heaters up high because of the lack of hot water availability.
-This can be a tremendous mistake when the cold water is not balanced out and lead to a serious burn injury on the part of a child.
+This can be a tremendous mistake when the cold water is not balanced out and leads to a serious burn injury on the part of a child.

 Minor scalding injuries can be treated with cold water or ice applied immediately after the burn.
 Over-the-counter pain medication such as Tylenol or aspirin may also be used to reduce the pain.
-Many experts argue against the use of antiseptic creams or sprays suggesting that they may inhibit healing.
+Many experts argue against the use of antiseptic creams or sprays, suggesting that they may inhibit healing.

-It Can Happen Quickly
+Burns Can Happen Quickly

 It is shocking how quickly someone can get burned with hot water.
 The severity of the burn depends upon how long the skin is in contact with the hot water and the water temperature.

 Hot-water heaters for home use are recommended to be set at 120°F and no hotter.
-At 140°F it takes a mere five seconds for a serious burn to occur.
+At 140°F, it takes a mere five seconds for a serious burn to occur.

 Some Child Burn Statistics: